iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

    signal input in;
    signal output out;
    var array[n];

    out <== array[in];
+   // Error: Non-quadratic constraint was detected statically, using unknown index will cause the constraint to be non-quadratic
 }

 component main = A(10);
 ```

 In the code above, an array is defined with a known size of value `n` (as template parameters are always considered known), while a constraint is set to be dependent on the array element at an unknown position `in` (as signals are always considered unknown).

-Compiling the code above would result in the error: _"Non-quadratic constraint was detected statically, using unknown index will cause the constraint to be non-quadratic"_.

 An array must also be defined with a known size.